-But first, how to say charcuterie?
-The easiest way is to pronounce charcuterie is by saying it this way: SHARCOOTERY, and if you want to say it with a french accent try: sharkotree.
+But first, how to pronounce charcuterie?
+The easiest way is to pronounce charcuterie is by saying it this way: SHARCOOTERY, and if you want to say charcuterie with a french accent try: sharkotree.

 What goes on a charcuterie board?
-At their most basic level, is a board of meats and cheeses.
+At their most basic level, is a meat and cheese platter.
 However, this is taken further and further, and before you know it you’ve got a board overflowing with a bounty of wonderful things!

 The traditional meaning of charcuterie pertains to the process of preparing cured or smoked meats, and a charcuterie is someone who does just that.
 This means that the main body of a great charcuterie board is often made up of some smoked meat!

 With that said, a good board will also include plenty of other ingredients.
 The most beautiful charcuterie boards out there are meat and cheese boards piled high with delicate nibbles.

 As charcuterie boards become an everyday staple, people are throwing the rules out of the window!
 Nowadays, you can make sure to get some in-season fruit on there, along with a fine selection of local jams and cheeses.
 They can also be taco boards, dessert boards, surf and turf boards or sushi boards!

 Modern charcuterie truly is art and a fusion of popular cuisine.

 How Do You Get Started Making A Charcuterie Board?